rems-project/sail-x86-from-acl2/README.md

 ### Handwritten Function

-1. Write the handwritten Sail function in `handwritten2.sail`.
+1. Write the handwritten Sail function in `handwritten.sail`.
 2. Register its name and type in `handwritten_tokens.py`.
 3. Register the lisp token to handwritten function mapping in `handwritten()` in `config_function_maps.py`.